isomerpages/cris-corp/_cris-connect/Monthly Webinar Recap/Aug: Implementation and Adoption for Healthcare Impact.md

 that innovation goes beyond commercialisation, it is also about learning, creating value and ensuring effective implementation.</p>
 <p>Dr Esther Lee, Assistant Director (Healthcare Innovation &amp; Transformation),
-National Health Innovation Centre Singapore (NHIC), elaborated on NHIC’s role in identifying and commercialising promising clinical innovations across Singapore’s public healthcare institutions.
+elaborated on NHIC's role in identifying and commercialising promising clinical innovations across Singapore’s public healthcare institutions.
 She shared further about the I2Adopt grant, which is designed to evaluate the feasibility of implementing innovations, engage clinicians, healthcare clusters and policy divisions to address barriers, and provide strategies and resources to support adoption and scaling.
 She also shared examples of innovations that have benefitted from the I2Adopt grant, including aiTriage and FxMammo, a radiological computer-assisted detection and software intended to aid in the detection of breast cancer on acquired mammography images.</p>
 <p>On a whole, the webinar highlighted the importance of bridging scientific
 research with clinical application to address pressing healthcare challenges.
 Through collaborative partnerships, sustained research and strong institutional